Takeaways

 You May Not Have to Pay a Gift Tax ...

-When you give anyone property valued at more than $18,000 in any one year, you have to file a gift tax form.
+When you give anyone property valued at more than $19,000 to a single individual in any one year (the annual exclusion amount as of 2026), you have to file a gift tax form.
+This is a reporting requirement for the person making the gift, and filing the return does not necessarily mean you will owe gift tax.

-Also, under current law (2024), you can gift a total of $13.61 million over your lifetime without incurring a gift tax.
-If your residence is worth less than $13.61 million, you likely won't have to pay any gift taxes, but you will still have to file a gift tax form.
+Also, under current law (2026), you can gift a total of $15 million over your lifetime without incurring a gift tax.
+This is a per-person limit (married couples may be able to combine exemptions in some situations).
+Gifts above the annual exclusion typically reduce (“use up”) part of your lifetime exemption, which is also tied to federal estate tax rules.
+If your residence is worth less than $15 million, you likely won’t have to pay any gift taxes, but you will still have to file a gift tax form.

 ...
 But Your Children May